Trams in Niš: Demise

-In 1956 the traffic director of the municipality Niš said that the trams will be gotten rid of.
+In 1956 the traffic director of the municipality Niš announced the end of the tram system.
 In 1958, fifteen trams were removed out of service and sold.
 Buses replaced trams in a ceremony on August 10.

-Today, the bus line 1 (Ledena Stena - Niška Banja) roughly follows the route of the old tram.
+Today, the bus line 1 (Minovo naselje – Niška Banja) roughly follows the route of the old tram.

 Future plans

-In late 2009, the city of Niš developed plans bring back a tram line.
-The streets of General Milojko Lešjanin and part of Voždova street could become pedestrian only streets.
+In late 2009, the city of Niš developed plans to bring back a tram line.
+General Milojko Lešjanin Street and part of Voždova Street could become pedestrian only streets.
 If this is done, then there would be room for trams, even in the center of the city.
-The ecological benefits would be significant, as the buses along this route produce some 21 tons of CO_{2}.
+This would be of significant ecological benefit, as the buses along this route produce some 21 tons of CO_{2}.

-Results of a survey of 3,000 people in Niš show that some 88.7 percent of the surveyed would like to see a tram line in the city.
+A survey of 3,000 people in Niš showed that some 88.7 percent of the surveyed would like to see a tram line in the city.